Lucas Samalenge: Assassination of Lumumba

 At the time of the arrival of prisoners Patrice Lumumba, Maurice Mpolo, and Joseph Okito in a Douglas DC-4 plane at the airport of Luano in Katanga's capital Élisabethville during the afternoon of 17 January 1961, Samalenge was at the Cinéma Palace movie theatre with his Chef de cabinet Etienne Ugeux and Tshombe at a screening of the Moral Re-Armament campaign when Tshombe was called to his residence somewhere between 16:00 and 17:00.
 Minister of Finance Jean-Baptiste Kibwe later denied that Samalenge was present when the three Congolese politicians were assassinated near Élisabethville, but other sources place him at the execution.

 Samalenge was one of the first individuals, or perhaps the first individual, to reveal Lumumba's death.
 According to Carlo Huyghé, he went on a pub crawl on the streets of the capital on 18 January and drunkenly confided to journalist Léopold Daffe of the Secretariat of Information the details of the assassination.
 (Note: Previously, Léopold Daffe was condemned by the Brussels Criminal Court to three months in prison and a fine on 22 February 1956 for manslaughter.
 While drunk, he set fire to the Brussels bar Club du Congo in January 1953, killing three people.)
 According to Ludo De Witte, Samalenge went to the busy bar Le Relais and told everyone that Lumumba was murdered and he kicked his corpse.
 He then went around repeating the story until the police took him away.

 Death

 Lucas Samalenge died on 19 November 1961 under suspicious circumstances.
 Jules Chomé, Belgian lawyer and critic of the Katangese secession (and, later, a notable critic of Mobutu Sese Seko) reported that he officially died during a hunting incident, but that he was probably assassinated because he knew too much about the death of Lumumba.
 According to the official version, Frédéric Vandewalle wrote, Samalenge was the victim of a hunting accident caused by a member of his cabinet, but the public rumour suggested an assassination.
 The alleged incident took place in the woods 120 km northwest of Élisabethville.

-His death occurred during the same week of Katangese Minister of National Education Joseph Kiwele's death of a brain thrombosis on 14 November.
-His body showed gunshot wounds in his neck, and when he was found, the people accompanying Samalenge already disappeared.
+His body showed gunshot wounds in his neck, and when he was found, the two people accompanying Samalenge already disappeared.
 They were never identified.
+The Katangese police opened an inquiry concerning the circumstances of Samalenge's death.
+They arrested Elie Tshansa, who was arrested in Kipushi when he tried to cross the border into Rhodesia.
+Tshobme, as well as ministers Jean-Baptiste Kibwe, Évariste Kimba, and Godefroid Munongo visited the prisoner.

+Samalenge's death occurred during the same week of Katangese Minister of National Education Joseph Kiwele's death of a brain thrombosis on 14 November.